RebelGrove - What he said/what he meant, presented by MyPerfectFranchise.net

 What he said/what he meant, presented by MyPerfectFranchise.net

-OXFORD -- Ole Miss coach Lane Kiffin met with the media, discussing the 14th-ranked Rebels' 35-27 win over Tulsa this past Saturday and previewing Saturday's 3 p.m. meeting with No. 7 Kentucky.
+OXFORD -- Ole Miss coach Lane Kiffin met with the media, discussing the ninth-ranked Rebels' 22-19 win over then-No. 7 Kentucky this past Saturday and previewing Saturday's 3 p.m. meeting with Vanderbilt.

 Here's a look at what Kiffin said -- and maybe, just maybe, what he meant -- during Monday's press conference.